Building a Great Manager: Identifying the Right Candidate

 Identifying the Right Person

 Not everyone is cut out for a management role.
 Being a great manager requires certain traits and qualities that are distinct from those of an employee.
-Gallup has stated that roughly one in ten people possess the traits and qualities of successful managers listed below.
+Gallup has stated that roughly one in ten people possess the traits and qualities of successful managers, as listed below.

 • Motivational – They motivate employees to take action